dennzimm/redux-persist-expo-file-system-storage/README.md

 ## Why Choose redux-persist-expo-file-system-storage?

-This package serves as an alternative to the default AsyncStorage, specifically addressing storage size limitations in Android environments.
+This package serves as an alternative to the default AsyncStorage, specifically addressing storage size limitations in Android environments ([#199](https://github.com/rt2zz/redux-persist/issues/199)).
 It offers a versatile and efficient solution for managing and persisting state in your React Native applications.

 ## Features